georgeflanagin/parsec4/README.md

 meaning to the parser.
 It could be just one byte, like `=`, or it could be a `a_very_long_variable_name`.

+`monad` --- A parser for a lexeme.
+Each lexeme has a parser that produces it by a combination of operations that read the input and recognize the lexeme with the operations that produce the lexeme and make it available to the remainder of the parser's code.
+The two actions are said to be *bound* within the monad.

 `token` --- Tokens are the defining concept in parsers; quite literally a parser transforms a stream of text into a stream of tokens.
 A token is a collection of one or more lexemes that are adjacent in